bcgsc/pori/docs/ipr/manual_curation.md

 ![example](./images/ipr_client.therapeutic_targets.example.png)

-Clicking "Add row" button will bring the user to a form which auto-completes from the GraphKB API.
+Clicking the "Add row" button will bring the user to a form which auto-completes from the GraphKB API.

 ![autocomplete](./images/ipr_client.therapeutic_options.graphkb_autocomplete.gif)